stein-f/go-opensea/README.md

 I started this Go opensea SDK because the official openapi spec on the Opensea website is incorrect.

-This is not exhaustive—I'll be adding methods as I need them.
+This is not exhaustive—I'll be adding methods as I need them

+## Generating the SDK

+The project uses `oapi-codegen` to generate the SDK from the open api spec.

 To generate the client run